+Paramedic triggered crash investigation

-Man injured in 'two car' incident
+Man injured in two-car incident in Glasgow

-Ongoing police incident closes Atlas Road in Glasgow

-Police in Glasgow have said a man was injured in an "ongoing incident" involving two cars in the Springburn area.
+An investigation into how a man came to be injured in the Springburn area of Glasgow began when a paramedic spotted a crashed vehicle with no-one in it.

-Officers were called to Atlas Road, near Springburn Road, at 22:50 on Tuesday night.
+Police were subsequently called to Atlas Road, near Springburn Road, at 22:50 on Tuesday.

+The Scottish Ambulance Service said it handed the incident over to police after the initial discovery.

 The area has been cordoned off and the police were maintaining a presence at the scene on Wednesday morning.

-It is not known how serious the man's injuries are.
+It is not known how serious the man's injuries are or where he was found.
 Police are asking drivers to avoid the area.

-The Scottish Ambulance Service said in a statement: "One of our Paramedic Response vehicles came across an RTC (road traffic collision) on Atlas road around 10pm on 1 May.
-The vehicle was empty so the incident was handed across to Police Scotland."
+The Scottish Ambulance Service said in a statement: "One of our paramedic response vehicles came across an RTC (road traffic collision) on Atlas Road around 10pm on 1 May.

+"The vehicle was empty so the incident was handed across to Police Scotland."

+One local woman, who did not want to be indentified, told the BBC: "My man was out walking the dog when it happened.

 Glasgow's Kelvin College has a Springburn campus, and they are asking students, staff, and visitors to use public transport to get in today.